How to mix concrete basics

 How to mix small amounts of concrete

-There are many other mixes of the same stuff that you will probably use as you advance at the business, including thinset, grout, sheetrock, etc. These methods can be applied in most situations you may run into.
+There are many other mixes of the same stuff that you will probably use as you advance in the business, including thin-set, grout, sheetrock, etc. These methods can be applied in most situations you may run into.

-I’m assuming that you have already established which type of medium you will be using.
+I’m assuming you have already established which type of medium you will be using.
 I generally start by adding a bit of water to a bucket.
-Any three to the five-gallon bucket will usually do.
-I make up ready mix concrete as per bucket, for easier transport.
+Any three to five-gallon bucket will usually do.
+I make up ready-mix concrete as per bucket for more accessible transport.

-Add about some of the water needed (usually reads at the ready-mix bag, around half will do) to the bottom of the bucket to ensure that the dry mix doesn’t all just cake up at the bottom.
-Begin to pour in your dry mix slowly into your bucket of water until it is about halfway full.
-Now add a little bit more water to the top of the dry mix.
+Add some of the water needed (usually reads at the ready-mix bag; around half will do) to the bottom of the bucket to ensure that the dry mix doesn’t all just cake up at the bottom.
+Pour your dry mix slowly into your bucket of water until it is about halfway full.
+Now, add more water to the top of the dry mixture.

 How to mix concrete in a bucket by hand

-First I want to make clear, this is not the way to mix large amounts.
-But if you have a small need, like a few trowels, you can do it by hand as well.
+First, this is not how to mix large amounts.
+But if you have a small need, like a few trowels, you can also do it by hand.
 It just takes some wrist power.

-When mixing by hand, a flat-headed shovel would be good, or a margin trowel, depending on the amount of medium you are mixing.
-Start to mix up the medium until it consumes most of the water at the top and bottom of the bucket.
+When mixing by hand, a flat-headed shovel or a margin trowel would be good, depending on the amount of medium you are mixing.
+Mix up the medium until it consumes most of the water at the top and bottom of the bucket.

-If you want to make it easier for yourself, get a mortar mixer that is a two hand mixer or a mixing paddle for a strong drill.
-That’s the in between option between hand and standing mixer.
+If you want to make it easier for yourself, get a mortar mixer that is a two-hand mixer or a mixing paddle for a strong drill.
+That’s the in-between option between a hand mixer and a standing mixer.

 How to mix concrete in a mixer

-Usually, the mixer will be rolling for a few minutes, more water is added if needed and once the mix is workable, it’s ready to be poured out.
-To get a strong concrete mix ratio, stay true to the manufacturer information.
+Usually, the mixer will roll for a few minutes; more water is added if needed, and once the mix is workable, it’s ready to be poured out.
+We stay true to the manufacturer’s information for a solid concrete mix ratio.

 How to dispose of concrete mix properly